thealphacubicle/glassbox/README.md

 # glassbox

 **glassbox** is a developer-first, real-time observability layer for model tuning.
-It wraps existing hyperparameter search libraries and training pipelines with tracking, dashboards and GPU awareness so you can see, understand and trust model experiments.
+It wraps existing hyperparameter search libraries and training pipelines with tracking and GPU awareness so you can see, understand and trust model experiments.

 ## Features
 - Unified `ModelSearch` API for grid, random and Optuna-powered searches
 - Optional Weights & Biases tracking
-- Lightweight dashboard powered by Streamlit/Reflex
+- Enhanced TQDM progress bars with spinner flair
-- Unified `GlassboxLogger` routing messages to console, W&B, and dashboard
+- Unified `GlassboxLogger` routing messages to console and W&B
 - Extensible plugin system with lifecycle hooks (e.g., Telegram notifications)
 - GPU environment checks and model capability detection
 - Lazy import helpers to keep dependencies optional